-For example, the Fund excluded companies in violation of the UNGC principles (principal adverse impact (PAI) 10) from the portion of the portfolio in sustainable investments.
+For example, the Fund excluded companies in violation of the UNGC principles (principal adverse impact (PAI) 10) from the portfolio.
 The list of UNGC violators is provided by a third party and compliance with the list was monitored via our automated compliance controls.
 Schroders applied certain exceptions to the list during the reference period.